 For complete course descriptions, please consult the Undergraduate Bulletin.

 Undergraduate research is supported in a number of ways.
 Students can arrange an Independent Study course under the direction of a full time professor, allowing for the completion of a research project beyond the scope of a regular course.
-Also, up to four Summer Undergraduate Research Fellowships (SURF) are awarded each spring to fund independent student research over the summer, working closely with a faculty mentor.
-Additionally, students may be selected by full time professor to work together on a research project as a Rains Research Assistant.
+Students may be selected by full time professor to work together on a research project as a Rains Research Assistant.

 Students are encouraged to develop a global perspective through study and research in a foreign country or our nation’s capital.
 Students can enroll in a program for the summer, a semester, or a full academic year.
 Independent travel and research abroad is supported through the Eugene Escallier Foreign Study Award.